bahamas10/node-dtrace-examples/function-trace/README.md

 The DTrace script `func-trace.d` can be invoked to trace both Node.js scripts, showing function entry and return, and timing the latency.
-The other script `flowindent-func-trace.d` can also be used to show how to get the function flow uses DTrace's built in flowindent option.
+The other script `flowindent-func-trace.d` can also be used to show the function flow using DTrace's built in flowindent option.
 The `func-trace.d` script shows how to manually achieve flowindent with a finer grain control over the output.